trevorwagner/trevorwagner.dev/_static/posts/design-overview-reusable-mock-api-via-express-and-http-server.md

 app.listen(3000, ()=>{console.log('Express running on port 3000.')} );
 </code></pre>

-If you submit a GET request to http://localhost:3000/whyNot/sayHello, the server will return the response body hello world!.
+If you submit a GET request to `http://localhost:3000/whyNot/sayHello`, the server will return the a response with body text `hello world!`.

 Using `express.Router` in this manner creates two opportunities for test support code: